The Untold Truth Of Alice In Chains

 Layne Staley met a tragic end

 Layne Staley had a lot going for him: he was talented and was making an impact in the music industry with his talent.
-Unfortunately, there was one thing he could never quite beat: drug addiction.
+Unfortunately, there was one issue he could never quite overcome: drug addiction.

-Far Out Magazine reports that the singer was found dead in his Seattle apartment on April 5, 2002.
+Staley was found dead in his Seattle apartment on April 5, 2002.
 Investigators concluded that he died of an accidental overdose.
-In the late 1990s, Staley suffered a major blow when he lost his fiancee, Demri Lara Parrott, whose death was also linked to an overdose.
+In the late 1990s, Staley suffered a major blow when he lost his fiancée, Demri Lara Parrott, whose death was also linked to an overdose.

 Advertisement